Polarized QED cascades: Theoretical Model

-For a numerical solution of the Boltzmann equation it is convenient to {transform} to a radial coordinate frame co-rotating with the electric field \cite{Nerush:PhysPlas2011}.
-In the rotating frame, the particle momenta are characterized by their magnitude $p = |\vec p|$ and by the angle $\varphi = \angle (\vec E,\vec p)$ with regard to the instantaneous electric field direction.
-The equations of motion for the characteristics in the rotating frame coordinates read
+For a numerical solution of the Boltzmann equation it is convenient to {introduce the angle $\varphi$ between $\vec E$ and $\vec p$ for all particle species \cite{Nerush:PhysPlas2011}.} The equations of motion for the characteristics {in terms of the new variables $p=|\vec p|$ and $\varphi$} read

 with the completely analytical solution,